gesellix/docker-haproxy-network/README.md

 can't be connected to anymore.
 The [HAProxy 1.6 announcement](http://blog.haproxy.com/2015/10/14/whats-new-in-haproxy-1-6/) shows a nice example, which we're going to use in this demo.

+**Edit**: another example for the new HAProxy 1.6 dns resolution, but using the old Docker `--link` has been described at the official HAProxy blog: [HAProxy and container ip changes in docker](http://goo.gl/6mhP9o).

 ## Try this at home